arief25ramadhan/advanced-lane-finding-1/README.md

 #### 1. Distortion correction

 Using the camera matrix and distortion coefficients calculated in the camera calibration step, the pipeline undistorts each image using the `cv2.undistort()` function.
-This was implemented in the `undistort()` function in lines #32-56 of *AdvancedLaneFinding.py*.
+This was implemented in the `undistort()` function in *AdvancedLaneFinding.py*.
 Applying the distortion correction function to the test image gives the following result:

 <img src="./examples/01_undistorted.jpg" alt="Undistorted image" width="500"/>

 #### 2. Threshold using color transforms and gradients

-I used a combination of HLS-space color thresholds and x-gradient thresholds to generate a binary image (thresholding steps in `threshold()` function at lines #64-97 of *AdvancedLaneFinding.py*).
+I used a combination of HLS-space color thresholds and x-gradient thresholds to generate a binary image (thresholding steps in `threshold()` function of *AdvancedLaneFinding.py*).
 The S-channel was used for the color threshold.

 *Note: The threshold values largely affect the pipeline, so they must be optimized to get good results.
 My experience was that some thresholds that give good results on certain test images will not work well with others.
 In the end I ended up lowering the thresholds to make lane pixel detection more robust.*